jefferyfry/temporal-wiz-sensor/README.md

-# Temporal Wiz Sensor
+# Temporal Wiz Sensor Activity

-Reusable Temproral Wiz Sensor install activity for k8s to be used in your Temporal workflows.
+Reusable Wiz Sensor activity for k8s to be used in your Temporal workflows.

 ## Features
-- Install and validate Temporal Wiz Sensor on Kubernetes clusters.
+- Install and validate Wiz Sensor on Kubernetes clusters using Temporal Workflows.
 - Can be used in Temporal workflows to ensure the sensor is installed before proceeding with other activities.
 - Packaged as a Go Module

 ## Installation
-To use the Temporal Wiz Sensor in your Temporal workflows, you can install it as a Go module.
+To use the Wiz Sensor in your Temporal workflows, you can install it as a Go module.
 Run the following command in your project directory:

 ```bash
 go get github.com/jefferyfry/temporal-wiz-sensor@v0.1.0
 ```

 ## Usage
-To use the Temporal Wiz Sensor in your Temporal workflows, you can import the package and use the `InstallSensor` activity.
+To use the Wiz Sensor in your Temporal workflows, you can import the package and use the `InstallWizSensorActivity` activity.
 Here's an example of how to do this:

 ```go
 package workflows